abarbanell/mysnb/README.md

 ```

-you need to expose the right set of ports (9000, 4040-4045) and mount this folder into the container's noebook folder
+you need to expose the right set of ports (9000, 4040-4045) and mount ./data and ./notebooks folders into the containe